prezrenz/headache-programming-language/notes.md

     - [x] Read + or - and error if any other symbol in string, stop on delimiter and store len
     - [x] In eval pair, check if stacking + or - enum type, if so call set var and add len to var
     - [x] Return lookup var val
-    - [ ] Validate if objects operated on are numbers
-    - What happens if you define + or - as symbols?
 - [x] Implement ?? if command
     - [x] Implement checking if symbol is 0 or 1
 - [x] Implement conditionals